-Tips to Learn About and Compare the Top 6 Debt Relief Solutions.
-(With Video)
+Tips to Learn About and Compare the Top 6 Debt Relief Solutions

 Does your debt make you want to scream?
-You are not alone.
-Debt Relief might be the solution!
+You are not alone, so check out your debt relief options.

-Americans now carry more than $850 billion in credit card debt, according to the Federal Reserve.
-This is a staggering number that is impacting millions of American's lives.
+Americans now carry more than $850 billion in credit card debt; this is a staggering number that impacts millions of American's lives.
 Debt is a national problem, but also an individual one, too.
 We may aim to pay off our credit card debt in full each month, but too many of us don’t succeed.
 Rising costs of living, stagnant incomes, unexpected life events, and undisciplined spending are common factors that lead to growing numbers of Americans struggling to get out of debt.
 Factor in the high interest rates that creditors are allowed to charge, and finding a way to manage your debt effectively can be a very difficult task.

 An important first step to achieving debt relief is to look at the different ways you can solve your debt problem, whether working on your own or with a professional debt relief firm.
 One place to start is to assess who you owe, how much you owe, and the lifetime cost calculations of paying off that debt.
 You can start with this handy debt consolidation calculator tool.